 How Hard is it to Scramble Paget Peak?

-As far as scrambles in the Canadian Rockies go, I would personally rate this hike on the easier side.
+Regarding scrambles in the Canadian Rockies, I would rate this hike on the easier side.
 Alan Kane rates this as an easy scramble with moderate exposure, and I would have to agree.
+If you are new to scrambling and want to build your confidence, Paget Peak is a great place to start.
+If you just want an easy hike, follow the trail to Paget Lookout, stop there, or take the family to Sherbrooke Lake.

 How Busy is Paget Peak?

-Add on the Sherbrooke Lake Hike
+Add On the Hike to Sherbrooke Lake

-Before any hike or walk-in the Canadian Rockies, you need to have bear spray.
-Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
+Before hiking or walking in the Canadian Rockies, you must have bear spray.
+Remember that the bear spray is worthless if it’s in your pack.
+You’ll need to be able to grab this in two seconds or less in an emergency.
 We wear our bear sprays on our hips.
+Always check the park websites for wildlife information (Parks Canada) and then check again for notices at the trailhead.

 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re at the summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.